Nothing Can Trump My Birthday

 I am made painfully aware that when earth opens beneath one's body, it causes that body to contort and grope the air in a frenetic panic to locate something solid to land on or to grab.

-I have no idea what my body looks like in this awkward instant of free-falling.
-All I know is that my body lands as a sequence of joints and bone, starting from my right ankle and heading upward, upon an extremely hard ridged surface, gravity making any kind of graceful landing impossible.
+I have no idea what my body looks like in this awkward instance of free-falling.
+All I know is that my body lands as a sequence of joints and bone (starting from my right ankle and heading upward) upon an extremely hard and ridged surface, gravity making any kind of graceful landing impossible.
 I see nothing but darkness as this is happening.

-I become additionally and painfully aware that I am falling some three feet into a ravine.
-The thud of each body part echoing into the night in progression is accompanied by a guttural noise escaping my esophagus.
+I become additionally and painfully aware that I am falling more than three feet into a ravine.
+The thud of each body part echoing into the night in progression is accompanied by a guttural grunt escaping my esophagus.

 I try to move, to position myself in any other way than how I've fallen in this current posture of pure pain.
 To no avail.
 I can't lift my upper body; both of my elbows feel broken, and something sharp stabs me in the back each time I try to raise myself to get some sort of glimpse of my surroundings.

 I try to move my legs.
 My left leg moves just fine.
-My right leg, however, is overcome with severe pain if I even slightly move my toes.
+My right leg, however, is overcome with severe pain if I I attempt to move my toes.
 My right hip bone, I'm now aware, feels as though a jiu-jitsu student has been using my torso to practice sidekicks.

 What just happened?
 Where in the hell am I?